vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 substances put in water for bath.
 Sanghāṭaka-vrata-to be begun on K. śu.
 1st; ekabhakta on that

-day, fast on 2nd tithi and also on 3rd; pāraṇā on 4th; tithi vrata; Siva deity; worship in this way for 71 months if performed only in each bright half, or 3 months if in both pakṣas which make up 7; two golden images of a male and female to be placed on bedstead and bathed with pañcāmsta &c.; jāgara, sleeping on ground; gift of images to ācārya ; the woman performer never suffers separation from husband or son; Pārvati secured Siva as husband by this yrata; HV II.
+day, fast on 2nd tithi and also on 3rd; pāraṇā on 4th; tithi vrata; Siva deity; worship in this way for 71 months if performed only in each bright half, or 3 months if in both pakṣas which make up 7; two golden images of a male and female to be placed on bedstead and bathed with pañcāmsta &c.; jāgara, sleeping on ground; gift of images to ācārya ; the woman performer never suffers separation from husband or son; Pārvati secured Siva as husband by this vrata; HV II.
 370-375 (from Var. ).

 Satkulārāptivrała—begin on Mārg. su.
 Ist; worship of Viṣnu